ymlai87416/CarND-Vehicle-Detection/writeup.md

 1. In this project, I used only 1 scale.
 The sliding windows search can be improved by scaling the image multiple time, such that objects of different size can be detected without missing.
 Missing objects (True negative) can lead to traffic accidents.
-The reason I only use 1 scale is because it further reduces the frame processing rate < 1 frame/second.
+The reason I only use 1 scale is because using more scale can further reduces the frame processing rate < 1 frame/second.

 2. I tried to use Python multiprocessing library to improve the runtime. it is because each window is independent of each other when finding if there is a car within the windows or not.
 But I find passing/sharing numpy NDArray